JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab2.md

 2. Click "Manage Configuration".
 3. In the upper right, click "Edit Configuration".
-4. Under *Origins*, click *the pencil icon* under the "Actions" column to modify your origin pool.
+4. Under *Origins*, click *the pencil icon* under the "Actions" column to modify your Origin Pool.
-5. Replace the origin pool "frontend-public" with the new origin pool "frontend-private".
+5. Replace the Origin Pool "frontend-public" with the new Origin Pool "frontend-private".
 6. Click "Apply" to return to the previous screen.
 7. Click "Save and Exit" to save the HTTP LB changes.
 8. Refresh the browser window for your URL ("http://***\<adjective-animal\>***.sales-demo.f5demos.com").